codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 ![nobanner](images/nobanner.png)

 ### Assign a Static IP Address
 The Jellyfin server is just that, a server.
 Client machines must connect to this server to consume the media being served.
-To make things easy and future-proof, I went to the UI of my router and ensured that the Jellyfin server machine was assigned a static IP address.
+To make things easy and a little more fool-proof, I went to the UI of my router and ensured that the Jellyfin server machine was assigned a static IP address.

 ---
 ## Install Jellyfin Server